langong347/Two-Sigma-Financial-Modelling-Challenge/README.md

 Results of PC and Ridge: Results of Principal Component and Ridge Regression.pdf

-Code of training the model using PC and Ridge: run.v5.py

 Further analysis of 'technical_20' and 'technical_30' to 'y': Further Analysis.ipynb